President, package, exposure, raid, government.

 We can tell, before we even look at them, that our results are going to be more relevant.
 This new version will trigger on items such as “The president is going to say the company is going bankrupt”, “President will announce something big tomorrow”, or “Don’t tell anyone that the President is leaving the company”.

 This also answers those who may have been wondering what is the purpose of capturing someone mentioning ‘president’ in your firm, because in addition to providing context to the keywords it captures, this type of policy also provides context to the purpose of the policy itself.
-A context-based policy not only improves the quality and relevance of the events you review, but it also serves to establish a clear intent of what the policy is meant to achieve.
+A context-based policy not only improves the quality and relevance of the events you review but also serves to establish a clear intent of what the policy is meant to achieve.
 You can see in the example that we’ve established the intent to capture rumors, secrets, or tips which can be used for illegal front-running and insider trading.

-The examples provided here are by no means intended to be comprehensive policies and they aren’t fit for any real world application, but they do serve as good starting point and do well to demonstrate the concept behind the types of policies we create.
+The examples provided here are by no means intended to be comprehensive policies and they aren’t fit for any real-world application, but they do serve as good starting point and do well to demonstrate the concept behind the types of policies we create.

 The reality of the situation is that, while you can never fully eliminate false positives, implementing policies that go beyond flagging keywords can help you to focus on catching any real potential threats to your company.

-Rather than just identifying words, we strive to ensure that our approach to designing and building surveillance policies identify the core concepts and language of the violations themselves.
+Rather than just identifying words, we strive to ensure that our approach to designing and building surveillance policies identifies the core concepts and language of the violations themselves.
 So if that sounds in any way appealing, let us know how we can help you.

 And if the NSA should ever happen to find this post in its review queue, we’d love to help you out too.